 If you are working out your upper body, gripping, rowing, or any activity that involves using your elbows, decrease the stress on the elbow.
 If you decrease the unnecessary stress on the elbows, it allows the elbows to recover, heal, and get rid of the elbow pain.

 3. Utilize the Shoulders

 4. Target Trigger Points in the Elbow

-You are going to bend the elbow and work your way through the outer part of the muscle then look for sensitive areas.
+Bend your elbow and work your way through the outer part of the muscle, looking for sensitive areas.
 When you find a sensitive area, press on it.
-When it relaxes, move to the other one.
+When it relaxes, move to the next one.

 Ideally, look for at least 5 sensitive areas on the outer and inner parts of the elbow.
-Do not look for like 10 or 20 because it is being a balancing act.
-We don’t want to irritate the tissue that leads to more pain.
+Do not look for 10 or 20 because we don’t want to irritate the tissues and lead to more pain.

 So those are the 4 steps to relieve elbow pain.

-If you want to learn how to effectively and safely eliminate your tennis elbow pain, then check out the Tennis Elbow Pain Solution program here:
+If you want to learn how to effectively and safely eliminate your tennis elbow pain, then click here to check out the Tennis Elbow Pain Solution program.